github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This extensible predicate is not typically needed externally, but included here for completeness.
+It only has minor impact on the data flow analysis.
+Manual neutrals are considered high confidence dispatch call targets and can reduce the number of dispatch call targets during data flow analysis (a performance optimization).

 - **provenance**: Provenance (origin) of the flow through.